43 Cambodians convicted of felonies repatriated from US

-PHNOM PENH, Cambodia (AP) — Forty-three Cambodians have arrived in the capital Phnom Penh after being deported from the United States under a law allowing the repatriation of immigrants who have committed felony crimes and have not become U.S. citizens.
+PHNOM PENH, Cambodia (AP) — Forty-three Cambodians arrived in Phnom Penh, Cambodia’s capital, on Thursday after being deported from the United States under a law allowing the repatriation of immigrants who have committed felony crimes and have not become U.S. citizens.

-The group that arrived Thursday is the largest to be sent to Cambodia under a 2001 bilateral agreement.
-More than 500 other Cambodians have already repatriated.
+The group is the largest to be sent to Cambodia under a 2002 bilateral agreement.
+More than 500 other Cambodians have already been repatriated.

-The program is controversial because it breaks up families and in some cases, returnees have never lived in Cambodia, having been refugees or children of refugees who fled to camps in Thailand to escape the genocidal Khmer Rouge regime that ruled Cambodia from 1975-79.
+The program is controversial because it breaks up families, and in some cases the returnees have never lived in Cambodia, having been the children of refugees who fled to camps in Thailand to escape the genocidal Khmer Rouge regime that ruled Cambodia in 1975-79.

-Two Cambodians ex-convicts on March 30 received pardons from California Governor Jerry Brown, at least temporarily removing the risk they might be deported.
+Critics of the deportation policy say many of those convicted fell into crime as a result of social dislocation.
+The returnees are seen as having difficulty reintegrating into Cambodian society because many have spent most of their lives in the United States.

 Most Read Nation & World Stories

-Note: This story has been corrected to show that the year of the repatriation agreement was 2002 instead of 2001.